fertrig/trigoso.xyz/static/resume.md

 ### Dropsource
 _Technical Lead • July 2015 - March 2020 • [www.dropsource.com/platform](https://www.dropsource.com/platform)_

+**Built a complex visual code editor in the browser using React and Node.js.**

-Led the team responsible for building a complex visual code editor in the browser.
+Led the team responsible for building the front-end and middleware components of the platform.

 Used React and Flux to build the front-end using a single page application model.
 Used Node.js to build the code editor API.